KEY POINTS

 How can age affect car insurance costs for students?

 Most students are likely to incur higher insurance costs than older drivers because students are typically in a younger age bracket.
-If you’re under 25 years old, you are considered by providers to be a young driver and are statistically more likely to be involved in road accidents.
+If you’re under 25 years old, insurers will likely consider you a young driver, and statistically more likely to be involved in road accidents.

 How can gender affect car insurance costs for students?